 Find out how our supporters are spreading the word about gas safety

 2018 saw another fantastic Gas Safety Week with thousands of supporters taking part.
-We're still hearing about all the great activities that went on and will share this in due course.
-In the meantime, here's a guide to just some of the activities that supporters got involved in for Gas Safety Week 2017:
+Here's a run down of just some of the activities that supporters got involved in:

 Real Boiler Maintenance and Service

 Last year, sole trader Ibrahim Tural launched the first Gas Safety Week Enfield Community Event and following its success, brought it back with even more gusto.
 The event saw local families enjoy a rally simulator, a rodeo sheep, face painting, live music, cheerleading displays, competitions and much more, and of course they were given important gas safety advice.

 Lots of areas of the Which? group contributed to Gas Safety Week, making it a real success.
 To mark the start of Gas Safety Week Which?’s home page featured an article around ‘best buy’ and ‘don’t buy’ CO alarms to educate consumers on CO safety, including how to install and test them.
 Articles also appeared on Which?
 Conversation.